vasilich-tregub/JXS_codec_pipeline/JXS_precincts/CREDIT.md

 ** made, by implication, estoppel or otherwise.                           **
 ***************************************************************************/</pre>

-is transferred into this document and cover the content of the files common.h, dwt.h, ids.h, and dwt.c used in this project.
+is transferred to this document and cover the content of the files buf\_mgmt.h, buf\_mgmt.c, common.h, dwt.h, dwt.c, ids.h, ids.c,
+precinct.h, precinct.c, quant.h, rate\_control.h and rate\_control.c used in this project.
 I thereby confirm my commitment to respecting the intellectual property of intoPIX SA & Fraunhofer IIS, the "Software Copyright Holder".